-Reference Medicaid Services Manual (MSM) Chapter 100 for Nevada's definition of medical necessity.
+Reference Medicaid Services Manual (MSM), Chapter 100 for Nevada's definition of medical necessity.

-MEDICAL TEAM CONFERENCE (MTC) (WITH INTERDISCIPLINARY TEAM)
+MEDICAL TEAM CONFERENCE (WITH INTERDISCIPLINARY TEAM)

-A school based MTC refers to a collaborative interdisciplinary team meeting to determine a student's need for further screening, evaluation, services, supports, and treatment.
-This team can include healthcare professionals, behavioral health experts, educators, specialists, and the student's Legally Responsible Individual (LRI).
-The required composition of the team is defined in MSM Section 2803.1D(7) of this Chapter, Provider Responsibility - Medical Team Conference (with Interdisciplinary Team).
-Other professional staff such as physical therapists, occupational therapists, speech therapists, and behavior analysts, etc. may provide input, as well as audiology, vision, health, education, and the student's LRI.
+A conference with an interdisciplinary team to determine a student's need for further testing.
+The required composition of the team is defined in MSM 2803.1B6 of this Chapter, Provider Responsibility- Medical Team Conference (with Interdisciplinary Team).
+Other professional staff such as physical therapists, occupational therapists, and speech therapists, etc. may provide input, as well as audiology, vision, health, education, and the student's LRI.
 As a result of this process, a POC will be established outlining treatment modalities.